-All of these are the usual questions that I’ve fielded in these first eight months of FishDuck.com‘s existence, so let’s have some entertainment from their true answers, as I couldn’t make some of this stuff up!
+Why the odd name for the website?
+Is it really named after you, Charles Fischer?
+Where did this odd name come from?
+Why did you start the site?
+What is a FishDuck?
+All of these are the usual questions that I’ve fielded in FishDuck.com‘s existence, so let’s have some entertainment from their true answers, as I couldn’t make some of this stuff up!

+When internet message-boards began for college teams–Oregon had theirs begin as well–the first major one emerging was Duck74, or what later became E-Duck of the national network by Scout.com.
 Steve Summers of Duck74/eDuck began a place for us intense Oregon fans to discuss the football subjects of the day…and to do so you had to register your actual name and create a “handle” that you would be identified by on the board, as all boards or forums do today.

 Of course being an Oregon forum—everybody had some form of “Duck” in their handle name.
 BigDuck, GreenDuck, BendDuck, OldDuck, PortlandDuck just to name a few.
 Since my last name is Fischer—I simply adopted the handle name, “FishDuck” when I began back in either 1997 or 1998 (I cannot recall which year for certain).

-So why is the site called “FishDuck.com?”
+So Why is the Website called “FishDuck.com?”

 My web developer then worked hard on the website for months, and eventually set up a meeting with me to unveil the new website and show me the key components of it.
 As he began, he said, “and here is your new website, FishDuck.com!”

 I sputtered at this young man, “What are you doing?
-You KNOW it was supposed to be Oregonfootballanalysis.com!
+You know it was supposed to be Oregonfootballanalysis.com!
 That is what I want!”

 At that point I laughed out loud and realized that this wise young man was right; we needed something that was easy to recall and it tapped into an audience that already knew of my prior work.
-It is a “funky” name, as Chris Brown of Smartfootball.com reported, but one that IS easy to remember and pass along to others.
+It is a “funky” name, as Chris Brown of Smartfootball.com reported, but one that is easy to remember and pass along to others.
 FishDuck.com was now official!

-Oh how we love to learn about our beloved Ducks,
+“Oh how we love to learn about Our Beloved Ducks!”